 MAS bans two individuals for fraud and dishonest conduct

-Singapore, 19 August 2020… The Monetary Authority of Singapore (MAS) has issued prohibition orders (POs) against a former insurance agent and a former bank employee for fraud and dishonest conduct.
+Singapore, 30 October 2020… The Monetary Authority of Singapore (MAS) has issued prohibition orders (POs) against two former bank employees for fraud and dishonest conduct.
 The individuals are:

 |Name||Duration of Prohibition Orders|

-2 The POs were issued against these individuals following their convictions in the State Courts of Singapore.
+2 The POs were issued against the two individuals following their convictions in the State Courts of Singapore.
 The two court cases were not related.
-The orders took effect from 18 August 2020.
+The orders took effect from 29 October 2020.

-5 Mr Aw was convicted of criminal breach of trust under the PC and offences under the CMA.
+9 Mr Tan was convicted of criminal breach of trust under the PC and offences under the CMA.
 He was sentenced to 30 months’ imprisonment.